What we know - and still don't know - about what led to Tyre Nichols' death - KESQ

 When he wasn’t working the second shift at FedEx, Nichols enjoyed photography and skateboarding, something he had been doing since he was 6.

-Nichols had Crohn’s disease, a digestive issue, and was a slim 140 to 145 pounds despite his six-foot-three-inch height, his mother said.
+Nichols had Crohn’s disease, a digestive issue, and was a slim 140 to 145 pounds despite his 6-foot-3-inch height, his mother said.

 What police have said since the incident

-Note: Correction: A previous version of this story misspelled RowVaughn Wells’ first name.
-Correction: A previous version of this story incorrectly stated the job status of the two Memphis Fire Department personnel put on administrative leave pending the outcome of an internal investigation.
-They have been “relieved of duty” but not fired, said a department spokeswoman, Officer Qwanesha Ward.